 Captain Britain and MI-13 recently had an arc where Blade (yeah, that one) joins the team to deal with a supernatural menace.
 Spitfire, who shows vampiric traits due to a WWII-era attack by a vampire, is on the team.
 When Blade first meets her, he tries to stake her.
 They soon end up in an Enemy Mine situation (Dracula launching vampire missiles at Britain from his castle on the moon).
 They later start dating, making the attempted staking an unorthodox Meet Cute.

-After being paralyzed by Shockwave when the Decepticons attacked an advanced oil rig she was working on in the Transformers comics, Josie Beller developed an advanced suit that allowed her to walk as well, as granting her superpowers.
+After being paralyzed by Shockwave when the Decepticons attacked an advanced oil rig she was working on in the Transformers comics, Josie Beller developed an advanced suit that allowed her to walk and granted her superpowers.
 As Circuit Breaker, she vowed to take the fight to the heartless machines that had crippled her.
 The problem was, she neither knew nor cared that there were two factions of robots, and that one of them was trying to help the humans.
 Her hatred did not distinguish between Autobot and Decepticon, and she often wound up doing more harm than good, especially as the Autobots refused to harm her.

 The Termight Empire in Nemesis the Warlock is built on committing these.
 There are genuinely malevolent aliens out there, but they are very much in the minority and in no way justify the Empire's policies.